Investing with MAS

 Consumer People's Choice

-With market-leading products and a reputation for great service, our Members have voted us Consumer NZ People’s Choice insurer three years running.
+With market-leading products and a reputation for great service, our Members have voted us Consumer NZ People’s Choice insurer four years running.

 Trusted by New Zealanders